The hiring of Academic Skills Consultants is contingent on program funding, supply

 - Report to the workshop location at least 10 minutes prior to the start of the workshop.

-- Administer workshop evaluations to all participants and return all materials to the
+- Administer workshop evaluations to all participants.

 - Communicate with supervisor for planning and/or debriefing.